North Pacific right whale: International law

-After World War I, the major whaling nations of the time (Norway, Great Britain, United States) became increasingly concerned the depletion of blue whales and other whale species, and entered into first international whaling treaty in 1931, the International Convention for the Regulation of Whaling which became effective in 1935 after ratification by the member nations.
+After World War I, the major whaling nations of the time (Norway, Great Britain, United States) became increasingly concerned by the depletion of blue whales and other whale species, and entered into first international whaling treaty in 1931: the International Convention for the Regulation of Whaling which became effective in 1935 after ratification by the member nations.
 The treaty banned the hunting of all right whales.
 However, Japan and the Soviet Union did not ratify the treaty, and thus were not bound by it.
 Attempts to bring the other major whaling nations under an international regime stalled until after World War II.

 In 1946 the major whaling countries signed the International Convention for the Regulation of Whaling which established the International Whaling Commission (IWC) whose regulations first took effect in 1949.
 Since its inception, the IWC has banned the commercial hunting of right whales.
 Currently, the IWC classifies E. japonica a "Protection Stock" which bars commercial whaling.

 However, the International Convention for the Regulation of Whaling explicitly allows member countries to issue permits to their own citizens kills whales for scientific research, even if that species is otherwise protected from commercial hunts.
 In 1955, the Soviet Union granted it whalers permits to kill 10 North Pacific right whales, and in 1956 and 1958 the Japanese granted permits to its whalers to kill 13 North Pacific right whales.
 The member nation issuing the scientific permit must report these permits to the International Whaling Commission.
 The 23 North Pacific right whales taken pursuant to these permits provide much of published morphology and reproductive biology data for this species.
 No further scientific whaling permits have been issued by any country to take North Pacific right whales.

 During the 1960s, the IWC did not place observers on whaling ships.
 Whaling nations were expected to monitor their own whalers.
 The Soviet Union abused this process, directing its whalers to capture thousands of protected blue whales, humpback whales and right whales around the world.
 The Soviet Union's massive illegal whaling of North Pacific right whales is described in the discussion on historic whaling.
 The IWC did not require the Soviet Union (and other member nations) to have foreign observers on their ships until 1972, at which time the Soviet Union entered into agreement with Japan for Japanese observers on Soviet whaling ships.

 Under the Convention on International Trade in Endangered Species (CITES) all right whales (Eubalaena spp.) are listed in Appendix I which bans all international commercial trade of parts or products of right whale species.